 Magnesium Helps Protect Against Seizures

 Seizures can occur for a number of reasons.
 Not getting enough magnesium in your diet can increase seizure frequency in epilepsy sufferers.
 A seizure can occur as a result of abnormal electrical activity in the brain.
-Magnesium helps to normalise nerve function and is beneficial for a range of neurological conditions.
+Magnesium helps to normalize nerve function and is beneficial for a range of neurological conditions.

-A study published in the journal Epilepsy Research found that people with epilepsy typically have lower levels of magnesium in their body than ideal.
+A study published in the journal Epilepsy Research found that people with epilepsy typically have lower levels of magnesium in their body than what is ideal.
 It also showed there have been case reports of seizures being controlled with magnesium supplementation in people with epilepsy.

 It is also important to remember that stress and anxiety deplete your body of magnesium, as the stress hormone cortisol causes urinary loss of this mineral.
-Digestive problems such as celiac disease, irritable bowel syndrome and leaky gut reduce magnesium absorption, therefore a supplement is essential in those cases.
+Digestive problems such as celiac disease, irritable bowel syndrome and leaky gut reduce magnesium absorption; therefore, a supplement is essential in those cases.

 The amino acid taurine is also extremely beneficial for reducing all types of seizures.
 Studies have shown it can reduce the incidence of seizures, reduce their duration, and reduce the risk of neuronal cell death during a seizure.
 Taurine is found in my liver tonic Livatone.